 Front or rear projection

-Part of the reason this screen is so affordable is that it doesn’t come with a frame.
-The screen has a border of a rugged black material set with heavy-duty metal grommets.
-It comes with plastic mounting hooks and rope that you can use to mount it to an exterior wall or tie it up, or you can provide your own nails for a sturdier installation.
+While we appreciate how easy this screen is to fold and pack away when not in use, a frame would make mounting it slightly easier and ensure there are no wrinkles in the middle of the projection.
+This screen has a border of a rugged black material set with heavy-duty metal grommets.
+It comes with plastic mounting hooks and rope that you can use to mount it to an exterior wall, or you can use nails for a sturdier installation.
 Getting this screen set up takes a little extra work and ingenuity, but you can’t beat the value.
-This screen is a great choice for parents looking to set up an outdoor movie night for the kids without a huge investment or for anyone who wants an easy-to-transport, inexpensive screen.
+This screen is a great choice for parents looking to set up an outdoor movie night without making a huge investment.

 Good for 4K UHD